Skip to content

 While toxicity may not be the number one dog seizure trigger, the ASPCA reports over 200,000 cases of pet poisoning every year in the United States.
 Toxins that cause dog seizures can range from smoke inhalation and salt ingestion to sago palms and killer bees.

-What Toxins Can Cause Dog Seizures?
+Toxins That Cause Dog Seizures

 Alcohols